 Variation across investors' information (dispersed information) causes larger CAPM distortion than aggregate variation (public information) does, everything else being equal.
 Formally, consider two economies that reveal an equivalent amount of information to investors, but one in which this information is dispersed and one in which it is public.
 Investors' betas and the unconditional risk premium are identical across the two economies.
 However, in the economy where all information is public, the empiricist's SML is steeper and closer to the true SML.
 Because public information reduces disagreement among investors, empiricist's SML steepens through a compression in betas when public information dominates (e.g., on days with FOMC press conferences).
-We provide evidence supporting this result (see also Andersen, Thyrsgaard, and Todorov, 2021; Bodilsen, Eriksen, and Grønborg, 2021).
+We provide evidence supporting this result (see also Andersen et al., 2021; Bodilsen et al., 2021).